WE ARE MORE THAN MEETS THE EYE

 Sworn Staff Careers & Training

 OSP has offices located throughout Oregon.
 Troopers will typically work out of an Area Command or Worksite location.
 Area Commands are larger offices located in more metropolitan areas.
-OSU and Capitol Mall are Area Commands that oversee a contract area.
 They are supervised by a Lieutenant and at least one Sergeant and may have several Troopers assigned to them.
 Worksites are satellite offices usually located in smaller communities.
-Worksites are supervised by a Sergeant who is overseen by the local Area Commander and staffed by fewer Troopers than an Area Command.
+Worksites are supervised by a Sergeant overseen by the local Area Commander and staffed by fewer Troopers than an Area Command.

 - Investigation of crimes, fish and wildlife violations, and motor vehicle accidents.

-- Provide police services which are fair and impartial to all citizens.
+- Provide police services that are fair and impartial to all citizens.

 - Preserve the peace.